Halloween special offer banner

 It’s a great message – get the inside scoop.
 The title will make prospects curious and will consider joining the list.

-How To Set Up An Email Popup On Your WordPress Site?
+How to Set Up an Email Popup on Your WordPress Site?

-In WordPress, you will find several plugins to help you create popups.
 However, you should find a tool that is easy to use and can be connected to your email marketing tool along with proper lead management.

 Using Mail Mint, you will be able to design and execute most of the email popups you learned about here and assign them to specific pages on your website.